Antennas, Antenna Cables, Wireless Products: Technical Articles

 • This encompasses the overall mechanical robustness of the connector-cable interface, including how well the connector can handle various forces such as pulling, bending, and twisting.

-While tensile strength of the cable itself is important, ensuring that the connectors are properly attached and can withstand similar forces is equally significant for the overall performance and reliability of the antenna cable assembly.
+While the tensile strength of the cable itself is important, ensuring that the connectors are correctly attached and can withstand similar forces is equally significant for the overall performance and reliability of the antenna cable assembly.

 « Back to Blog